 How to Make Cannabis Cooking Oil

-There several ways to make cannabis cooking oil.
-There also several kinds of oil.
+There are several ways to make cannabis cooking oil.
+There are also several kinds of oil.
 And, there are several uses for the oil.
-All of them provide some benefit of the THC and CBD properties of cannabis in a useful non-irritating alternative to smoking.
+All of them provide some benefit of the THC and CBD properties of cannabis in a useful, non-irritating alternative to smoking.

 Four easy ways to make cannabis cooking oil:

-Whatever you chose to do, you should decarboxylate the cannabis so the THCA converts to THC before use.
-Preheat your over to 220F.
-Once you have spread cannabis leaf trim, buds, and/or kief across a sheet of parchment paper on the bottom of a cookie sheet.
+Whatever you choose to do, you should decarboxylate the cannabis so the THCA converts to THC before use.
+Preheat your oven to 220°F. Next, spread cannabis leaf trim, buds, and/or kief across a sheet of parchment paper on the bottom of a cookie sheet.
 Bake it for 20 to 25 minutes and let it cool.

 You begin with 0.25 ounces of ground cured (decarboxylated) and 0.25 cup of extra virgin olive oil (more about other oils later).
-Combine them in a saucepan and stir with a wooden spoon over a simmer setting for 15-minutes.
-You do not want to boil the mixture, so you must manage the stirring and temperature.
+Combine them in a saucepan and stir with a wooden spoon over a simmer setting for 15 minutes.
+To avoid boiling the mixture, you must manage the stirring and temperature.

 Once the mixture has cooled, line a fine strainer with cheesecloth.
-You can pour the contents slowly through the strainer using that wooden spoon to press the oil out of the mix and through the cheesecloth/strainer device.
+Pour the contents slowly through the strainer, using the wooden spoon to press the oil out of the mix and through the cheesecloth/strainer device.
 If the results still contain debris, you should repeat the straining process.
-Then, store your canna-oil in a tightly-sealed glass container you can refrigerate or put away in a cool dark place.
+Then, store your canna-oil in a tightly sealed glass container, either in the refrigerator or in a cool, dark place.

 2. Prepare and walk away: Using a slow cooker will take more time but less attention.
 Start with 2 cups of extra virgin oil in a standard slow cooker*; then, add up to 1.5-ounces of cured, ground, and decarboxylated cannabis in your favorite strain. (*The new speed cookers need some testing.)